IoC-Sunderland/PYTHON_TUTORIALS/Intermediate/POLYMORPHISM/README.md

 This is ***Polymorphism*** in action!

-The **+** operator is taking two differnet forms depending on what we give it to work with.
+The **+** operator is taking two different forms depending on what we give it to work with.

 ## Function Polymorphism